-The 1399 pages that were published but not typeset by us are typesetted by the journal's editors themselves, after our norms.
+The 1399 pages that were published but not typeset by us are typeset by the journal's editors themselves, after our norms.

 Support to editorial process with Open Journal System (OJS)

-Development and adaptation of 4 OJS instances, adter the specificities of each journal's editorial process.
-For each journal has its own editorial process with different peer review models and we had to adapt the OJS system to each.
+Development and adaptation of 4 OJS instances, after the specificities of each journal's editorial process.
+Each journal has its own editorial process with different peer review models and we had to adapt the OJS systems.

 Creation of 3 LaTeX layouts with specificities of each journal.

 For accessibility reasons, Centre Mersenne decided make the TeX source files available to the reader.
 TeX sources are indeed easier to read by screen readers for the visually impaired.

 Feedback on our economic model

 As explained in the article titled “Introducing the Centre Mersenne”, Centre Mersenne adopted a mixed economic model: basic services that are free, additional services (not required for publication) that are charged.